endlesspint8/endlesspint8.github.io/testing/2017-05-12-beer-introductions-3.md

 ## Start Broad, Go Narrow

-Having created a dictionary of beer styles and respective parts of speech and having filtered out nouns and adjectives to the exclusion of all other terms I attempted some approaches to mixed success.
+Having created a dictionary of beer styles and respective parts of speech and filtered out nouns and adjectives to the exclusion of all other terms I attempted some approaches to mixed success.
 There was bag of words, bigrams, and term frequency.
 The results were for the most part unsatisfying in the sense that no simple function/approach provided me with a quick and dirty solution.
 I am nothing if not lazy.
 I harnessed this laziness in an effort to come up with a creative solution.
-Ultimately I decided on a very naïve approach.
+Ultimately I decided on a naïve approach.

 Identified all nouns or verbs that appeared in at least 10 styles.
 I did a human review of worthless labels and tossed those out.
 With the remaining data I….
 Technically naïve but colored with subject matter expertise (hey mom!).

 <!-- img src="/gallery/2017/beer-prplxd/bertifier_Matrix (3).svg" width="800"-->